 1. Price Inefficient

-- These charges make cord blood banking cost inefficient and unaffordable for many desiring families.
+• These charges make cord blood banking inefficient and unaffordable for many desiring families.

 2. Ineffective Treatment in Adults

-- Because of the limited volume of cord blood available from the source, adults cannot be treated for ailments with such less quantity.
+• Because of the limited volume of cord blood available from the source, adults cannot be treated for ailments with much less quantity.

-- Adults usually require greater blood volumes for treatment purposes which cannot be meant from cord blood bank.
+• Adults usually require greater blood volumes for treatment, which cannot be meant from the cord blood bank.

 3. Autologous Transplantation

-- However, the method loses its credibility in the case is of the child suffering from genetic diseases or blood cancer.
+• However, the method loses its credibility in the case of a child suffering from genetic diseases or blood cancer.

-- Since the makeup of genes is similar for all the cells of the body, stem cells can no longer remain viable to treat inherited diseases.
+• Since the makeup of genes is similar for all body cells, stem cells can no longer remain viable to treat inherited diseases.

 4. Immediate Collection

-- Couples going for cord blood baking need to take the decision way before delivery time as cord blood banking cannot be decided in a spur of the delivery moment.
+• Couples going for cord blood baking need to decide way before delivery time, as cord blood banking cannot be decided in the spur of the delivery moment.

 5. Second Blood Donation